Clinton Kelly (TV personality): Books

+Kelly and London co-wrote a book titled Dress Your Best: The Complete Guide to Finding the Style That's Right for Your Body in 2005.
+In 2008, Kelly wrote Freakin' Fabulous: How to Dress, Speak, Behave, Eat, Drink, Entertain, Decorate, and Generally be Better than Everyone Else.
+He followed that with 2010's Oh No She Didn't, telling the do's and don'ts of women's fashion and Freaking Fabulous on a Budget in 2013.

-In 2017 he published his memoirs as a series of essays entitled I Hate Everyone, Except You.
-Kelly described the experience of writing his memoirs: This book really was about finally allowing myself to open up to the people who watched me on television for the past 15 or so years.
-It's basically a way of me saying, “I know that you probably have an idea of who I am, and to a certain extent you’re right, but that’s not all of who I am.”
+In 2017, Kelly published his memoirs as a series of essays entitled I Hate Everyone, Except You.
+Kelly described the experience of writing his memoirs:

+"This book really was about finally allowing myself to open up to the people who watched me on television for the past 15 or so years.
+It's basically a way of me saying, 'I know that you probably have an idea of who I am, and to a certain extent you’re right, but that’s not all of who I am.'
 I'm actually just kind of a regular guy who got lucky enough to have a job on television.
 And I’ve had all the kinds of crazy experiences and embarrassments that you've had in your life as well.
-This is a way for me to share myself that I feel comfortable with, especially in today's society of oversharing.
+This is a way for me to share myself that I feel comfortable with, especially in today's society of oversharing."

-He published Freaking Fabulous on a Budget in 2013.
-In 2010, he wrote Oh No She Didn't, telling the do's and don'ts of women's fashion.
-In 2008, Kelly wrote Freakin' Fabulous: How to Dress, Speak, Behave, Eat, Drink, Entertain, Decorate, and Generally be Better than Everyone Else.
-In 2005, Kelly and Stacy London co-wrote a book titled Dress Your Best: The Complete Guide to Finding the Style That's Right for Your Body.
+Web Series

-He has also created a popular web series on his social media called Basic Grammar for Basic B*****s.
+Kelly created a popular web series on his social media called Basic Grammar for Basic B*****s.
 The web series is a light-hearted approach to educating people on common grammar mistakes, examples are often taken from trolls who have posted on his social media.

+In 2026, Kelly reunited with London to host the ongoing YouTube series Why'd They Wear That?, a humorous look at both iconic and questionable wardrobe choices made for characters in popular films and television shows.